adri-romsor/DietNetworks/README.md

 - Download the 1000 Genomes dataset as described in appendix B of the paper.

 ## Generate the pre-computed embeddings if necessary

+cd experiments/common
+python utils_helpers.py

+By default, this generates the histogram per class embeddings.
+You will need to change the path argument.

 ## Run Experiments